 There are numerous Roman cities whose remains can still be seen in greater or lesser measure in the Andalusian territory and a visit to Baelo Claudia is certain to inspire further exploration.

 Baelo Claudia has a visitor’s centre on site and has many facilities to make a trip there convenient for tourists, including a car park next door.
+This amazing ancient city features as one of our Top 10 Tourist Attractions of Spain.

 Take the E5/N340 to the junction with the CA8202 (signposted Bolonia).
 Follow this road through the village of El Lentiscal – continue over the crossroads to the fork junction at the end of the road and take the road to the right (signposted Baelo Claudia).
 The turning to the visitors centre is 500m further up on the left hand side.